HOW DO I PREPARE

 Finally, the best way to practice a language is by using it as much as possible.
 This means that the more you hear, see, speak and write English, the better prepared you will be for the exam.
 You could even consider going to England for a few days, or more, in the week before your exam, if that is possible for you.

 Try to make English a part of your daily life.
-Watch the BBC news in the morning, read an English newspaper (online), switch your phone’s language to English (and your apps, email etc.).
-Watch English shows (without subtitles, or if you need them – with English subtitles), listen to English podcasts, radio etc. When possible, make sure it’s material you enjoy.
+Watch the BBC news in the morning, read an English online newspaper, watch English shows (preferably without subtitles), listen to English podcasts, radio etc. Make sure it’s material you enjoy.
 It’s about the language, but it does not need to be boring.
-In fact, you learn more when you are having fun (and the level is challenging enough).
+In fact, you learn more when you are having fun!